facebook/react-native-website/docs/pushnotificationios.md

 finish(result: string);
 ```

 This method is available for remote notifications that have been received via [`application:didReceiveRemoteNotification:fetchCompletionHandler:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623013-application?language=objc).

-NOTE: This is superseded by `UNUserNotificationCenterDelegate` and will no longer be invoked if both this method and the newer ones from `UNUserNotificationCenterDelegate` are implemented.
+However, this is superseded by `UNUserNotificationCenterDelegate` and will no longer be invoked if both `application:didReceiveRemoteNotification:fetchCompletionHandler:` and the newer handlers from `UNUserNotificationCenterDelegate` are implemented.

 If for some reason you're still relying on `application:didReceiveRemoteNotification:fetchCompletionHandler:`, you'll need to set up event handling on the iOS side: